Medical and Clinical Psychology: Faculty

 Education: B.S.
 (1983) in Biology & Chemistry, University of Akron; Ph.D.
 (1994) in Clinical Psychology, Vanderbilt University

 Research Topics: Dr. Sbrocco conducts research designed to promote long-term behavior change in the treatment of obesity.
 She develops and examines the efficacy of community-based weight management programs for African American women in the Washington, DC, metropolitan area.
 Her goal is to develop ways to empower communities to support behavior change that prevents weight-related diseases, including cardiovascular diseases, diabetes, and cancers.
 She also is involved in research examining ethnic differences in biological (e.g., HPA axis) and psychological (e.g., body image, anxiety) responses to stress, especially among people who are overweight or obese.
 In addition, her research group conducts studies on sexual behavior and disorders.

 Methods and Approach: field and laboratory studies (human); psychological, social, behavioral, and biological measures.

 Medical Student Teaching: Lectures on Obesity, Sexual Behavior & Dysfunction.

 Mentoring: Dr. Sbrocco has supervised doctoral dissertations in Medical & Clinical Psychology.
-She currently is training six students in her laboratory and several students in clinical settings.
+She currently is training five students in her laboratory and several students in clinical settings.
 She also mentors postdoctoral fellows.

 Selected Professional Activities: Dr. Sbrocco is a member of the American Psychological Association, the Society of Behavioral Medicine, and the Association for the Advancement of Behavior and Cognitive Therapy (AABCT).
 She has been a member of the White House Interagency Working Group on Overweight and Obesity and NIH research review groups.
 She also has served as an advisor to the Department of Health and Human Services?
 African-American Health program and is a licensed clinical psychologist in Maryland.